Powerlearnproject/se-day1-assignment-dazzling-bright/README.md

 ## Part 1: Introduction to Software Engineering

-1.  ### What is Software Engineering?
+1. Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the process of designing, developing, testing, and maintaining software using systematic methods and principles.
+- Software engineering is the process of designing, developing, testing, and maintaining software using systematic methods and principles.
 It applies engineering techniques to ensure software is reliable, efficient, and scalable.

-2.  ### Key Milestones in the Evolution of Software Engineering
+2. Identify and describe at least three key milestones in the evolution of software engineering.

 - **1950s – Early Programming Languages**:
    The development of languages like FORTRAN and COBOL marked the beginning of more accessible programming, allowing engineers to write more complex software.